SirSplat/dvdrental/README.md

         Result: FAIL
         ```
         The missing schemas and all related DDL, DML is expected to fail at this point because the database has not yet been deployed.

+        This is not a pgTAP tutorial but feel free to head on over to [pgTAP](https://pgtap.org/).
+In fact I encourage you to do so!
 * Execute the sqitch migrations.
     * But first check the status of your database.
     ```